UT-Austin-RobIn/RBT350-Fall24-H02/README.md

 conda commands available from other packages (legacy): env
 ```

-Now install miniconda through [this link](https://docs.anaconda.com/miniconda/#quick-command-line-install).
+If you did not get an output similar to the above, install miniconda through [this link](https://docs.anaconda.com/miniconda/#quick-command-line-install).
 Once that's done, create a conda environment for the project by running the terminal commands below.
 If you're on Windows, you will need to do this in the Anaconda Prompt Terminal.
 Those on Linux and MacOS can run the commands in a regular terminal.

 ```
 conda create -n rbt350_ho3 python=3.8
 conda activate rbt350_ho2